 • Part 1 applications have been received for children living in all 32 local authorities in Scotland.
-Of the part 1 applications received, 14% were from Glasgow City, followed by 7% in both of Fife and North Lanarkshire respectively [Table 8].
+Of the part 1 applications received, 15% were from Glasgow City, followed by 7% in both of Fife and North Lanarkshire respectively [Table 8].

-• Across the period 26 July 2021 to 30 June 2022, the proportion of applications that were authorised was 80% or above in over half of all local authorities [Table 8].
+Across the period 26 July 2021 to 30 September 2022, the proportion of applications that were authorised was 80% or above in the majority (28) of the local authorities [Table 8].